neoaikon2/BoneLabLab/BoneToolz/README.md

 ## Sharp Sort

 Take a folder of disorganized unity scripts and organizes them by the first namespace found in the file.

+## Pallet to JSON

+Right click on a pallet, and get the pallet.json directly on your clipboard.
+Paste it into a file, name it <something>.json and share your pallet dependancies to your hearts content!
+Can also be useful in cases where you only have the pallet data (I.E. Extracting the ripped internal assets)